prantlf/npm-remote-ls/README.md

 This is a fork of the original project ([npm/npm-remote-ls](https://github.com/npm/npm-remote-ls)) with the following enhancements:

 * Export an ES module for modern projects
-* Export TypeScript types for TypeScript projects
+* Expose TypeScript types for TypeScript projects
+* Return results by a callback or by a promise
+* Let the errors from package loading be inspected
 * Depend on recent NPM packlages without security issues
 * Add option to show licence information (by Michael Hutcherson)
 * Show complete flattened list (by Roberto Aceves)